 Dear MSC families,

 On Thursday, September 3rd Governor Whitmer issued Executive order #2020-176 which allows for organized sports (section 7), among other things, to begin provided strict compliance to the rules spelled out in the order are adhered to.
+While the Governors orders were struck down, The state health department issued those same written orders.

 Michigan State Youth Soccer is our organizing body for youth soccer in the state of Michigan.
 The board at MSYSA has been working in close association with the University of Michigan Department of Health Services to craft Covid-19 protocols for teams, clubs and leagues to use to mitigate the spread of Covid-19.
 The latest information on soccer protocols as well as other resources are located HERE.